Bajram Curri (town)

-Bajram Curri ([bajˈɾam t͡suri]), formerly known as Kolgecaj, is a town and administrative unit in the municipality of Tropojë, northeastern Albania, within the historical ethnographic region of the Gjakova Highlands.
+Bajram Curri ([bajˈɾam t͡suri]), formerly known as Kolgecaj until 1952, is a town and administrative unit in the municipality of Tropojë, northeastern Albania, within the historical ethnographic region of the Gjakova Highlands.
 The town is located in a remote and mountainous region of the Albanian Alps, within the Valbonë Valley, and close to the border with Kosovo.
 It is named after Bajram Curri, a national hero who fought for ethnic Albanians, first against the Ottoman Empire and later against the Albanian government.

 History

-Bajram Curri was founded in the year 1957 to serve as the centre of the district of Tropoja.
+Bajram Curri was founded in the year 1957 to serve as the center of the Tropoja district.
 The village was previously known as Kolgecaj.
 The newly formed city was built based on socialist principles.
+Historic Tropojë region was inhabited by the Berisha tribe and due to it geographic location had trading routes to the east (Kosovo vilayet) and to the west (Scutari vilayet) enabling the import of products from the Adriatic Sea region.
+One of the main trade goods was salt, which was exchanged for agricultural products.
+The center of Tropojë was an old city of Gjakova in the high mountains.
+The mountain pass "Tropojë e Vjetër" was used to relocate herds of cattle to graze in the green fields during summer and to return in autumn.
+People from all over the region went through this pass during the summer to enjoy fresh and cool air in high mountains.
+In modern times, these highlands also attract foreign tourists, especially from Europe and Israel.

 Geography

 Bajram Curri is located down the valley of the river Valbonë.
 It is the main access point by road to the villages of Valbona and Rrogam.
 Water from the mountains flow into the waters of the Valbonë, the latter being famous for having the clearest river water in Albania.
 It is an administrative unit and the seat of the municipality of Tropojë.